mdcatapult/document-to-text-converter/README.md

 the LeadMine NER consumer).

-The resulting file is stored on the filesystem and pushed back into the document library via the prefetch queue.
+The resulting file is stored on the filesystem and pushed back into the document library *via* the prefetch queue.

 ## Execution

-This is a scala application that runs in side the JVM
+This is a scala application that runs inside the JVM

 ```bash
 java -jar consumer-raw-text.jar